-where $P_{\textrm{orb}}$ is the orbital period, $P_{\textrm{spin}}$ is the spin period, $a/c$ represents the semimajor axis, and $\sin i$ denotes inclination.
+where $P_{\textrm{orb}}$ is the orbital period, $P_{\textrm{spin}}$ is the spin period, $a/c$ represents the semi-major axis, and $\sin i$ denotes inclination.
 By applying Equation \eqref{eq:orbit}, the maximum amplitude of frequency modulations can be derived as $\sim$2.6 $\mu$Hz.
-Nonetheless, the timing residuals in our analysis are constrained to an amplitude of $\sim$0.7 $\mu$Hz, suggesting that we are observing the system from a relatively "top view", with an inclination, $\sin i$, less than 0.27.
+Nonetheless, the timing residuals in our analysis are constrained to an amplitude of $\sim$0.7 $\mu$Hz, suggesting that we are observing the system from a relatively `top view', with an inclination, $\sin i$, less than 0.27.
 This conclusion is consistent with deductions obtained from the detection of single-peaked Balmer emission lines in MXB 0656--072 \citep{2012Yan} and similar to the case of the Be/X-ray binary KS 1947+300 \citep{2023Liu}.

-In addition, we performed an analysis of the PDS focusing on the variations in the spin frequency derivative of MXB 0656--072.
-Our investigation is centered on a robust spin frequency data set with measurements obtained every $\sim$3 days, gathered from new measurements acquired through our timing analysis of \emph{RXTE}/PCA observations.
+In addition, we performed an analysis of the PDS focusing on the variations in the spin frequency derivative of MXB~0656--072.
+Our investigation is centred on a robust spin frequency data set with measurements obtained every $\sim$3 days, gathered from new measurements acquired through our timing analysis of RXTE/PCA observations.
 Employing different methodologies, we generated three distinct PDS profiles to assess the temporal noise strength in the residuals.
 While the initial method involves the conventional Deeter method \citep{1984Deeter}; the other two methods ($\sigma_z$: \citeauthor{1997Matsakis} \citeyear{1997Matsakis}, $\Delta$-parameter: \citeauthor{1994Arzoumanian} \citeyear{1994Arzoumanian}), to the best of our knowledge, are first to be applied for detailed PDS extraction.
-The PDS profiles for MXB 0656--072 remain consistent across all these methods.
+The PDS profiles for MXB~0656--072 remain consistent across all these methods.